microsoft/FluidFramework/README.md

 ### Build

+Understood.
+I'll make sure both points are clear about the space-separated packages.
+Here is the revised version:

-- `pnpm install` from repo root if dependencies need to be installed (e.g., new clone, you just pulled from main, etc.)
+- `pnpm install` from the root of the repository to install dependencies.
+This is necessary for new clones or after pulling changes from the main branch.
-- `pnpm run build:fast` from repo root.
-This matches CI.
-This should build incrementally.
+- `npm run build:fast` from the root of the repository to perform an incremental build that matches the CI build process.
-- `pnpm run build:fast -- <path>` to just build that part of the repo
+- `npm run build:fast -- <path>` to build only a specific part of the repository.
-- `pnpm run build` in a package directory
+- `npm run build` within a package directory to build that package.
-- `pnpm run build:compile` for cross package compiling
+- `npm run build:compile` for cross-package compilation.
-- `pnpm run format` to format code using Prettier, or `pnpm -r run format` to format all packages
+- `npm run format` to format the code.
+- `npx fluid-build -t build <NAME_OF_PACKAGES>` to build a single package or multiple space-separated packages along with all their dependencies.
+- `npx fluid-build -t prettier:fix <NAME_OF_PACKAGES>` to automatically apply Prettier fixes to every file in the specified package(s).
+This works for a single package or multiple space-separated packages and is useful if your format-on-save functionality is not working.

 ### Debug